scipy/scipy/doc/source/tutorial/stats.rst

 The basic methods ``pdf`` and so on satisfy the usual numpy broadcasting rules.
-For example, we can calculate the critical values for the upper tail of the t distribution for different probabilites and degrees of freedom.
+For example, we can calculate the critical values for the upper tail of the t distribution for different probabilities and degrees of freedom.

     >>> stats.t.isf([0.1, 0.05, 0.01], [[10], [11]])
     array([[ 1.37218364,  1.81246112,  2.76376946],